 The third method (ideal for areas with multiple furnishings)

-If your room is filled with a lot of obstacles, such as a kitchen, this method can be suitable for working around this.
+If your room has many obstacles, such as a kitchen, you can use this method to work around them.

-Step one: Separate the floor area into zones so you have smaller rectangular or square spaces to work with and measure these sections to find the totals of each area.
+Separate the floor area into zones to create smaller rectangular or square spaces to work with.
+Measure these sections to find the totals of each area.
 Then add these totals together for a complete area total.
-Make sure measurements are done in metres.
+Ensure measurements are done in metres.

 Zone one total + zone two total + zone three total = total floor area